Azza El-Hassan: Maysun wa Majida (Arab Women Speak Out, 1997)

 In this film, El-Hassan portraits two women, Maysun and Majida.
 Maysun is strongly against her father who is forcing her to marry at the age of sixteen.
 Her father is physically abusive towards her, which she endured while she is in school.
 When she is in university she falls in love with a man who is from the same village as her, named Nafez, and marries him against his families wishes.
 Nafez's family rejects her because she is a fairly educated woman; now Maysun and Nafez are still married with five children.

 In the second story is about Majida who is struggling against Israeli occupation.
 While pregnant she is arrested, tortured and threatened to be raped by Israeli soldiers.
 After her imprisonment her husband divorces her because he considers imprisonment an act of dishonour.
 She is then shown to be married for the second time and to be empowering women she they can be aware of their rights and what they are capable of.

 Koushan Mousa (Title Deeds from Moses, 1998)

 Koushan Mousa (1998) is a film about the settlement policies in Israel.
-The filmmakers are witnessing the Israel occupied territories, with their cameras, after the Six Day War which was in 1967.
+The filmmakers film the Israel occupied territories after the Six Day War in 1967.
 They start their trip at the western edge of the Arab East Jerusalem, Ma'aleh Adumim.
 Israel plans to expand their settlement onto Palestinian villages, plans that would kill people and ruin their homes.
+The journalist in the film interviews human rights activists, Palestinians, and Israelis.
 The Israeli people claim that God promised them this land long ago so it is now their right to take it from the Palestinians and ruin five of their villages.

+The film was shot on a MiniDV camera, to give the film "the feel of a video diary," and to move quickly to record the Arab villages before the expansion of the Ma'aleh Adumim colony caused them to disappear.